itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Just make sure you have selected a company name in the typoscript configuration as well.

+Make sure to also setup the :ref:`_sitemap` to have search engines index the job postings.

 Company Name
 ------------
 The company name is used to generate the Google Jobs data.
 This is required when Google Jobs is enabled.